Types of Girls about the Globe – History GatG, Arty & Museum GatG, Sightseeing GatG

 Things To Do in Lucerne

-Just walk along the banks for gorgeous views including the beautiful bridges.
-If you prefer company for your walk, take a 2 hour waking tour to learn more about Lucerne's history with a guide.
+Just walking along the banks for gorgeous views including the beautiful bridges.
+If you prefer company for your walk, take a 2 hour walking tour to learn more about Lucerne's history with a local tour guide.

 Mt.
 Pilatus has Switzerland’s longest toboggan run.
 There are rumours that it is currently closed (July 2017) but check in case it re-opens.